 Still not convinced?
 Let’s look at some stats.

-Stats on the Value of Employee Engagement & Why Employee Engagement ROI is Important
+Stats on the Value and Importance of Employee Engagement

 - According to Gallup, businesses with highly engaged teams experience a 20% increase in productivity.